kubevirt/user-guide/docs/operations/hotplug_interfaces.md

 Yet, upon a VM restart, the hotplugged interface will become part of the standard networks;
 this mitigates the maximum hotplug interfaces (per machine type) limitation.

-**NOTE**: the user can execute this command against a stopped VM - i.e. a VM without an associated VMI.
-When this happens, KubeVirt mutates the VM spec template on behalf of the user.
+> **Note**: The user can execute this command against a stopped VM - i.e. a VM
+> without an associated VMI.
+When this happens, KubeVirt mutates the VM spec
+> template on behalf of the user.